+Binaural beats.
 Binaural beats To experience the binaural beats perception, it is best to listen to this file with headphones on moderate to weak volume – the sound should be easily heard, but not loud.
 Note that the sound appears to pulsate.
 Now remove one earphone.
 Note that the pulsations disappear completely.
 Repeat with your other ear.
 The brain produces a phenomenon resulting in low-frequency pulsations in the amplitude and sound localization of a perceived sound when two tones at slightly different frequencies are presented separately, one to each of a subject's ears, using stereo headphones.